Bakersfield Burglary Lawyer

 He values his clients and understands their individual needs.
 He will work hard to guarantee that justice is served for everyone involved.
 He is honest and supportive throughout the entire process.
 We will never forget what Kyle has done for us.

-Speak with a Bakersfield Burglary Defense Lawyer Today
+Speak with a Bakersfield Burglary Defense Attorney Today

 If you’re facing burglary charges in Bakersfield or anywhere in Kern County, don’t leave your future to chance.
 Prosecutors take burglary seriously, and you need an experienced advocate on your side.
 At Humphrey & Thompson, we understand the law, the local courts, and how to build a solid defense that protects your freedom.